coreos/docs/ignition/boot-process.md

 ## Early user space

 After GRUB, the Container Linux startup process moves into the initial RAM file system.
-The initramfs mount the root filesystem, randomize the disk GUID, and run Ignition.
+The initramfs mounts the root filesystem, randomizes the disk GUID, and runs Ignition.

 If the `coreos.randomize_guid` kernel parameter is provided, the disk with the specified GUID is given a new, random GUID.